 Table of Contents

 This may sound odd to admit, but the smell of pickle brine brings back so many childhood memories.
 Those times when I would be in the kitchen, watching my mom and grandma slicing cucumbers, stuffing the jars, and pouring the brine on top.
-Even today, each item I can (many still with my mom) brings back a certain memory and every smells trigger a warm thought from growing up.
+Even today, each item I can (many still with my mom) brings back a certain memory and every smell triggers a warm thought from growing up.

 As a kid, I was accustomed to (almost) everything we ate being canned from the garden: